celery/celery/docs/getting-started/next-steps.rst

     >>> add.signature((2, 2), countdown=10)
     tasks.add(2, 2)

-There is also a shortcut using star arguments:
+There's also a shortcut using star arguments:

 .. code-block:: pycon